SangitaSharma1/rsb.io/content/posts/hugo-lambda-deploying.md

 Once the underlying resources are deployed, you're almost ready to go.
 You still need one thing though...a web site!
 For demo purposes you can download the [Hugo documentation][hugodocs], which is itself a Hugo static site.
+Make sure you check out version 0.14, because the documentation fails to build with the latest stable version.

 To actually deploy your site, all you need to do is put the site in the `input.your.site` bucket.
 I use the [awscli][awscli] [s3 sync][sync] command.